 Today after a final breakfast at our villa, we will transfer by road to Campo Grande, where we will catch our scheduled commercial flight back to São Paulo.

 Depending on the time of departure for your flight home, you will either fly home this evening or stay over an extra night (cost of extra night not included).

-Extension: We are offering two extension for this trip, one at the front end and another at the back end.
-Please call us for details.
+Extension: We are offering two extensions for this trip, one at the front end and another at the back end.

 Iguazu Falls Extension (post-tour): Three days at the famous Iguazu Falls along the Brazilian border with Argentina.
 We will visit both the Brazilian and Argentinian sides of the falls.

 There are various wildlife-based destinations that are certainly worth considering as an add-on.
 We suggest a visit to the Amazon.

 extensions to this safari may be arranged through Eyes on Africa as

 The cost of this all-inclusive safari is $13,805 per person sharing.
 This fee includes all in-country ground and air transportation as well as hotel accommodation (double occupancy) and all meals (except as noted in the detailed itinerary above and in exclusions below).
 Please contact us for pricing for either of the extensions.